adelinor/angular-snake-xenzia/README.md

       - draw the grid
       - draw the snake
 * Update grid to allow snake to cross top, right, bottom and left borders
+* Drop snake food
+  - method to grow the snake by one
+  - method to drop food
+  - detect food consumption
 * Draw the snake with red and yellow squares
 * Drop one big red dot of food for every 5 standard dots consumed
 * Add a timer to the big red dot, reduce bonus points, as time goes, and